n0abs/Satorex./content/de/post/Just-a-Test-for-this-language/index.md

   focal_point: center
   preview_only: false
   placement: 2
-  caption: Screenshot of {domain}
+  caption: Screenshot of TestFX.to
-  alt_text: Screenshot of Webpage {domain}
+  alt_text: Screenshot of Webpage TestFX.to
-translationKey: {brandname}
+translationKey: TestFX
 ---

 <!--StartFragment-->

 {{< toc >}}

-## Who is {brandname}?
+## Who is TestFX?

-**{brandname}** is an internet based investment firm and offers trading in the CFD/Forex market.
+**TestFX** is an internet based investment firm and offers trading in the CFD/Forex market.
 CFD means “Contract for difference” and is a contract between provider and user.
-With **{brandname}**, the user is made to believe that he is trading on the financial market on the domain: **{domain}**.
+With **TestFX**, the user is made to believe that he is trading on the financial market on the domain: **TestFX.to**.
 One can assume that the reality is quite different.
 The website was set up exclusively to deceive people.

 We have checked various regulators and could not find any licence.
-The company that is supposed to be behind **{brandname}** is called **{companyname}**, this statement may be questioned.
+The company that is supposed to be behind **TestFX** is called **Test Global SV Ltd.**, this statement may be questioned.

 We assume that this provider is unregulated.
 Unregulated is not always a bad thing, but more red flags appeared during our check.
 Most clients – perhaps including you – end up with this provider via one of the various **[“auto trading software”](../../category/autotrader/)**.
 In any case, this software is non-existent.

 ## How does it work?

-Unregulated forex brokers like **{brandname}** usually work in the following way.
+Unregulated forex brokers like **TestFX** usually work in the following way.
 The client signs up via a questionable advertisement and is then called by an employee of this company.
 The employee raves about the earning potential, what other traders have already achieved and how easy everything is with a personal account manager.

 The customer only has to deposit a small sum and perhaps account models with very special benefits will be sold. **Don’t fall for it.** Then you will have your personal account manager constantly selling you opportunities to deposit more and more. *This is justified with risk diversification, the once-in-a-lifetime chance to participate in a special event or the higher returns.*